Recommended Equipment and Sources

 Sony ICF-SW100s—The ultimate in miniature-sized world band receiver (size of cassette).
 Available second-hand ($200) from online retailers like Amazon or eBay.

 Hand-crank—And/or solar powered shortwave (SW) radios.
 Although there are many reliable hand-crank radios that receive AM, FM and Weather well, we have yet to find one with even decent shortwave reception.
-The Kaito KA009 ($40) is no exception but we like it receives AM, FM, shortwave (4-26 Mhz), and aviation (118-137 Mhz).
+The Kaito KA009 ($40) is no exception (unfortunately) but we like that it receives AM, FM, shortwave (4-26 Mhz), and aviation (118-137 Mhz).
 Also Consider the Eton (Grundig) FR350 ($150) or Kaito Voyager Pro ($80).
-The hand cranks are reportedly unreliable, so consider a mini external generator (see “Generators: for Small Electronics”).
+The hand cranks are reportedly unreliable, so consider solar battery charger and a mini external generator (see “Generators: for Small Electronics”).

 Non-hybrid, non-GMO seeds—Sealed in moisture-proof packets and stored in #10 cans.
 4-5 year shelf life.
 Much longer if refrigerated or frozen.
 Available from the following sources: